highamm/datascience234/docs/14-workflow.md

 This allows us to have `Quarto` files within folders in our `R` project.

-### Exercises {#exercise-14-2}
+### Exercises {#exercise-14-1}

 Exercises marked with an \* indicate that the exercise has a solution at the end of the chapter at \@ref(solutions-14).

 1. Take some time to modify your files in this course by creating a few folders to help keep things a bit more organized.
 You might consider having a `Quizzes` folder, an `Exercises` folder, etc. Move the relevant files to these folders and modify each file to load in the `here` package and use the `here()` function to read in any relevant data sets.

 2. Click the "Packages" button in the lower-right hand window to bring up the packages menu.
-Instead of using `library(name_of_package)`, you can click the checkbox by the package name to load it into `R`.
+Instead of using _library(name_of_package)_, you can click the check-box by the package name to load it into `R`.
 Try it out by un-checking and then re-checking `tidyverse`.
 Explain, from a reproducibility perspective, why loading packages this way is __not__ good practice.

 ## Code Style

 Writing code that is "readable" is helpful not only for others but also for yourself, especially if the project you are working on is long-term.
 What constitutes "readable" code varies a bit, but there are some general principles that are more widely accepted for "good" code.
 Much of the coding "style" you have seen so far has been imposed by me: I have my own style for writing code so naturally, I use that style in the code I write for our course materials.